2010 Marinduque local elections: Gubernatorial, vice gubernatorial and congressional election

 Incumbent governor Jose Antonio N. Carrion will run for his second term as governor of Marinduque.
 This election, he will run under the Lakas-Kampi-CMD banner; he ran previously as an independent on the last election.

 Incumbent congresswoman Carmencita Reyes is allowed to run for a second term, but chose to run for governor.
 She was formerly a member of Lakas–CMD but became an independent candidate due to the Carrion's membership of Lakas-Kampi-CMD.
-Despite of all of this she was the guest candidate of the Liberal party.
+Despite all of this she was the guest candidate of the Liberal party.
 On the ballot she was Bigkis Pinoy's candidate.

 Former Sta.
 Cruz mayor and businessman Wilfredo Red will run again for governor.
 He failed to win the previous election and was in the last place in the race for governor, which was won by Carrion.

 Incumbent vice-governor Tomas Pizarro will run for his second term as vice-governor of Marinduque.
 He was a member of Kampi during the last election.
 He defected to the Nacionalista Party for this election.